wp-plugins/user-language-switch/readme.txt

 = 1.1 =
 * Anonymous functions deleted in order to support php versions earlier than 5.3 = 1.2 =
-* Persian language added to localization
+* Persian language added to localization.
+Special thanks to Khalil Delavaran (khalil.delavaran[at]gmail.com) for this contribution.